 Parenting in the current state of the world presents its obvious challenges.
 Between work-from-home responsibilities, virtual learning, and finding enough safe, entertaining activities to keep your kids busy, quarantine parenting requires even more stamina, creativity, and patience than normal.
 Although kids may not grasp the magnitude of COVD-19 and its far-reaching effects, they are experiencing the same anxiety, boredom, and disruption of day-to-day activities as adults.

-If you exhausted all of your go-to games and movies within the first two weeks of lock down, it’s time to get creative.
+If you exhausted all of your go-to games and movies, it’s time to get creative.
 We rounded up some of our favorite quarantine-friendly activities designed to bring the family together this season.
-Whether you need a bit of entertainment to keep spirits up, or are simply looking for creative ways to fill the hours in each day, the below projects are fun and different, but still relatively low-lift.
-Below, find the indoor activities that are educational, safe, and enjoyable for the entire family.
+Whether your kids are back to in-person learning, currently homeschooling, or are simply excited about spring, the projects below are fun and different, but still relatively low-lift.
+Keep reading to find indoor activities that are educational, safe, and enjoyable for the entire family.

-Teach your kids about the joys of plant care.
+Teach your kids about the joys of gardening

 Host a baking workshop.